Natural disasters, data hacking, theft—your organization has likely prepared for catastrophes of this nature.

 The purpose of a business contingency plan is to help your business resume normal business operations after a disruptive event.
 A contingency plan can also help organizations recover from disasters, manage risk, avoid negative publicity, and handle employee injuries.

-By having a business contingency plan, your business can react faster to unexpected events.
+By developing a contingency plan, your business can react faster to unexpected events.
 The faster your organization is able to get back up and running, the less damage your profits and revenues will take.

 Thinking about all the possible risks to your organization can be overwhelming, but you can reduce that anxiety as you develop contingency plans.
 The four steps below show you how to develop a business contingency plan to help you prepare for the unexpected.